kristinemlarson/gnssrefl/README_invsnr.md

 *Output of the invsnr Code*

-(still working in this) The code makes a first cut of reflector height estimation using a Lomb Scargle Periodogram.
+The code makes a first cut of reflector height estimation using a Lomb Scargle Periodogram.
 It also does a cubic spline fit and then the spline fit estimation.
 *No phase center or refraction corrections are currently applied.*
+(I am still working in this, especially storing the outputs.)

 *Examples*